 Clinical Practice Research Institute (CPRI) Application Requirements

-Access the online application system during the application period (TBA).
-Once in the system, select "Clinical Practice Research Institute (CPRI) Applicants" from the drop-down menu.
+To apply, access the online application system during the application period and select "Clinical Practice Research Institute (CPRI) Applicants" from the drop-down menu.

-Complete the online form, upload all of the following materials as PDF document, and submit the entire application package by 11:59 p.m.
-EST, Monday, December 9, 2013.
+Complete the online form, upload all of the following materials as PDF documents, and submit the entire application package by 11:59 p.m.
+EST, Monday, December 8, 2014.

 - Draft of Your Grant Proposal (limit 6 pages, 12-point font, double-spaced, 1-inch margins)